freetoexplore/Warm-Up/README.md

 - 👋 Hi there, I’m @freetoexplore, an post-business consultant and pre-technical engineer.
-- 👀 I’m interested in data exploration, file automation, machine learning and real-time visualization.
+- 👀 I’m interested in data exploration, automation, machine learning and real-time visualization.
 - 🌱 I’m currently learning surfing online scientifically : )
 - 💞️ I’m looking to collaborate on analysis realm and possibly web design.
 - 📫 How to reach me ...
 Gently drop an email to yidangao0129@outlook.com by introducing yourself with reaching purpose.